Nonreciprocal Synchronization of Active Quantum Spins: Abstract

 \section{Abstract}

 Active agents are capable of exerting nonreciprocal forces upon one another.
-For instance, one agent may attract another one, which in turn is repelled.
+For instance, one agent, say $A$, may attract another agent $B$ while $B$ repels $A$.
 These antagonistic nonreciprocal interactions have been extensively studied in classical systems, revealing a wealth of exciting phenomena such as novel phase transitions and traveling-wave states.
 Whether these phenomena can originate in quantum many-body systems is an open issue, and proposals for their realization are lacking.
 In this work, we present a model of two species of quantum spins that interact in an antagonistic nonreciprocal way of the attraction-repulsion type.
 We propose an implementation based on two atomic ensembles coupled via chiral waveguides featuring both braided and non-braided geometries.
 The spins are active due to the presence of local gain, which allows them to synchronize.
-We show that nonreciprocal interactions deeply affect their synchronization dynamics.
-In the thermodynamic limit, this results in a nonreciprocal phase transition to nonstationary traveling-wave states, associated with spontaneous breaking of parity-time symmetry.
+In the thermodynamic limit, we show that nonreciprocal interactions result in a nonreciprocal phase transition to time-crystalline traveling-wave states, associated with spontaneous breaking of parity-time symmetry.
 We establish how this symmetry emerges from the microscopic quantum model.
-For a finite number of spins, we discuss how traveling-wave states and nonreciprocal phase transitions are revealed by spin correlations measurable via the output field of the waveguides.
-Our work opens a new avenue to explore nonreciprocal interactions in active quantum matter.
+For a finite number of spins, signatures of the time-crystal phase can still be identified by inspecting equal-time or two-time correlation functions.
+Remarkably, continuous monitoring of the output field of the waveguides induces a quantum traveling-wave state: a time-crystalline state of a finite-size quantum system, in which parity-time symmetry is spontaneously broken.
+Our work lays the foundation to explore nonreciprocal interactions in active quantum matter.